Entire function: Properties

 The Weierstrass factorization theorem asserts that any entire function can be represented by a product involving its zeroes (or "roots").

 The entire functions on the complex plane form an integral domain (in fact a Prüfer domain).
 They also form a commutative unital associative algebra over the complex numbers.

 Liouville's theorem states that any bounded entire function must be constant.
-Liouville's theorem may be used to elegantly prove the fundamental theorem of algebra.